-Step 3.
-Complete the License Exam Application
+3. Apply for the License Exam

-The actual application is relatively short.
 Besides providing your contact information, date of birth, and Social Security number, you’ll also need to include your new employer’s signature and their agency’s file number.
 The application also asks a series of yes and no questions on your ethical conduct and legal history.

-Step 4.
-Pass a Background Check
+4. Pass a Background Check

 Supply these “reason codes” to Webcheck® (BCI&I Reason Code: 4735 05 and/or 121 08 FBI Reason Code: 121 08) and ask them to direct your biometrics results to the Ohio Division of Real Estate and Professional Licensing.